Morning rush hour crash in south London, Ont. claims life

 According to police, the driver of one vehicles was pronounced deceased at the scene, while the driver of a commercial vehicle was transported to hospital with serious but non-life-threatening injuries.

-The busy Highbury Avenue commuter route was closed for several hours in both directions as police investigated.
-Dingman Drive was also closed to traffic.
+The busy Highbury Avenue commuter route was closed for several hours in both directions as police investigated, while Dingman Drive was also closed to traffic.
+Late Monday afternoon, London police announced all roads had been reopened.

 London Police Services Const.
 Matt Dawson said investigators from the Traffic Management Unit are looking into a number of factors to determine the cause.